PostHog/posthog.com/contents/tutorials/revenue.md

 ![TR Per Month Image](../images/tutorials/revenue/tr-month.png)

-> **Note:** With a view like this, you can then fire up your ad platform of choice to work out your ROIs, or better yet, [build a plugin](/docs/plugins/overview) to automate this.
+> **Note:** With a view like this, you can then fire up your ad platform of choice to work out your ROIs, or better yet, [build an app](/docs/apps/overview) to automate this.

 ### Breaking down revenue by source